boorch/bOrca/README.md

 ### Example

-- `;3a2C`
+- `&3a22`
-- Transitions between values 3 and a using waveform pattern 2 (Sine) at speed C
+- Transitions between values 3 and a, with rate 2 (advances 2 steps per tick), using waveform shape 2 (Sine)

 #### Waveform Shapes